GitHub action

 and click onAdd Webhook

-. - For type select ‘GitHub’ and for the URL enter
+. - For type select ‘GitHub’, give it a name and for the URL enter

 https://api.github.com/repos/{owner}/{repository}/dispatches